SrijanBadhya/Debsoc/Running the PES Debsoc.md

 fear is not a great motivator to be active, we'll kick you out" was dumb
-(I think the whole culture of my seniors can be t
+(I think the whole culture of my seniors can be talked about over here)

 Inertia is huge, don't let them go too long without debating.
 Try to have some scene in vacations, and try to start debating the moment a new academic semester starts